nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 1. Two load balancers in front with sticky sessions handling incoming requests and directing them to the appropriate Nuxeo server nodes.
 1. A reverse proxy to protect each Nuxeo server node (usually Apache or Nginx).
 1. At least two Nuxeo server nodes.
 You can add any number of nodes to scale out performances.
-1. At least three nodes for the Elasticsearch cluster, same for Redis.
-Contrarily to Nuxeo server nodes, these two components always require an odd number of nodes to avoid the split-brain problem, which means you need to add nodes by batches of two minimum when wishing to scale out performances.
+1. At least three nodes for the Elasticsearch cluster, same for Kafka and Redis if used.
+Contrarily to Nuxeo server nodes, these components always require an odd number of nodes to avoid the split-brain problem, which means you need to add nodes by batches of two minimum when wishing to scale out performances.
 1. A database system providing high availability.
 Each solution has its own options for this, therefore we can't go into further details here.
 1. A shared file system that is used to store binary files.